Vitols999/QMS-WIKI/DevelopingDocumentation.md

       (some backslashes added to avoid misinterpretation!)  and add a link to each header line in the page between the header and the footer (compare with an existing Markdown file!).

-    The TOC should be followed by the top level header line.
+    The TOC should be followed by the top-level header line.

 ## Offline editing workflow